 Settings: Custom Functions Panel (option)

 This selection is activated through a Tick box in Mimer Connections Setup.

 Since connections Setup can hold more devices than the operator might want to see on his screen at the same time, there is a simple tick box tool where the operator can select the devices he would like to use.

 This can be combined with the function “Tabs” that is available in XL versions of SoftRadio.
-As in the example to the right, the operator can select what devices to have on each tab.
+As in the example below, the operator can select what devices to have on each tab.
 Opening up for preprogrammed daytime/nighttime settings or personal settings for each operator sharing the same PC.